The Church of Sweden and the quest to bounce back better

 The first contribution is situated in the community dimension.
 The organizations of civil society are seen as key actors in the formation of social cohesion, and creation of trust and social capital.
 "Schools of democracy" is a term often repeated in both policy and scholarly work.
 The democratic function is often intertwined or overlapping with an advocacy role.

 Advocacy – both as the mobilization of interest and identity and as the expression of voice – is the second dimension.
 Social movement scholars as well as political scientists studying civil society often refer to this as an important role for social movements and other civil society actors – parties, trade unions, think tanks or different interest groups.
-In this role, civil society also functions both as a hotbed and a preserve for ideologies and norm systems in society (Reuter, Wijkström & Meyer 2014).
+In this role, civil society also functions both as a hotbed and a preserve for ideologies and norm systems - new and old - in society (Reuter, Wijkström & Meyer 2014).

 Finally, civil society is also visible in its provision of welfare services.
-Nonprofits offer their services either as a substitute or in a complementary function to the health care, education, or other welfare provided by the public sector.
+Nonprofits offer their services either as a substitute or in a complementary function to the health care, education, or social welfare services provided by the public sector.
 They have a special role in highly institutionalized welfare societies, where they serve in a complementary function as the protectors and providers of alternative modes of welfare delivery to specific communities or serve a niche function, catering to particular needs among minority groups.

 We see civil society as a crucial component not only in the social contract in a society, but also in the resilience of society.
 Originally, resilience signified a capacity not only to survive a catastrophe or a crisis but also the ability to "bounce back" to the same levels of social well-being as before the shock impacted the system.
-Resilience can be seen as a measure of the ability of society to absorb changes and still persist.
+Resilience was thus seen as a measure of the ability of society to absorb changes and still persist.

 We use data to illustrate how the Church and its parishes responded to two very different systemic shocks to Swedish society.
-The first was the wave of refugees arriving from the Syrian conflict in the fall of 2015.
+The first was the rapid increase of refugees arriving from the Syrian conflict in the fall of 2015.
 The second shock followed in the wake of the global COVID-19 pandemic in the spring of 2020.

 The Church of Sweden in the COVID-19 Pandemic